sharetribe/flex-docs/src/docs/cookbook-events/like-feature/index.md

 }
 ```
 ###### Step 7: Import updateLikes to ListingPage.js
+We need to import the new thunk we defined in the `ListingPage.duck.js` file into `ListingPage.js` in order to connect to the Redux store through `mapDispatchToProps`:
 ```jsx
 import { sendEnquiry, fetchTransactionLineItems, setInitialValues, updateLikes } from './ListingPage.duck';
 ```

 ###### Step 8: Initialise new props in ListingPage component
+We need to initialise the props that are connected to the Redux store:
 ```diff
   render() {
     const {